pavankalyan066/pavankalyan066/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Natural Language Processing and Computer Vision
-- 🌱 I’m currently learning NLP
+- 🌱 I’m currently learning Deep Learning
 - 🤔 I’m looking for help with Cloud and Docker
 - 💬 Ask me about Machine Learning and Data Science
 - ⚡ I love music.
 I'm always humming or singing a tune to myself, even if I don’t realize it.
 And I always have a song stuck in my head